Inbibo/adonisfx_docs/docs/maya/simshape.md

  - **Collision Constraints**: For each vertex, a line will be drawn from the mesh to the closest point of a collider.
 The debug lines will only be displayed in case collisions are enabled and colliders have been set up.
  - **Muscle Fibers**: For each vertex, a line will be drawn showing the direction of the muscle fibers.
 The debug lines will only be displayed in case muscle activations have been enabled with an AdonisFX Muscle Patches file.
- - **Sliding Surface On Collider**: For each vertex, lines will outline the collider triangles within the reach of its *Sliding Distance*.
+ - **Sliding Surface On Collider**: For each vertex, lines will outline the collider triangles within the reach of its *Max Sliding Distance*.
  - **Shape Preservation**: For each vertex with a shape preservation weight greater than 0.0, a line will be drawn from each adjacent vertex to the opposite adjacent vertex.

 Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.